Royal Western Yacht Club of Ireland

 3. NOTICES TO COMPETITORS

-3.1 Notices to Competitors will be posted on the RWYCI Cruiser Racing Whatsapp Group.
+3.1 Notices to Competitors will be posted on the RWYCI October Series Whatsapp Group.

 4. COVID 19 PROTOCOLS